GotWoods/Setame/Readme.md

 ## Setame
-Setame is a configuration management server designed to have a central location to store configuration.
-Applications can be configured to load their configuration on startup and be changed without requiring an application to be redeployed for a config change.
+Setame is a configuration management server that is easy to understand and manage.
+Configuration is stored in a hierarchy that allows the easy sharing, re-using, and overriding of values.

 ## Features
 - Ability to define global deployment environments as well as global settings that all applications can inherit (e.g. you can set a log server for all applications)